Ensembl/ensembl-web-docker/README.md

 docker network create my-custom-network
 ```

 Pull and run Ensembl sessions database image from Docker Hub and name the resulting container as 'ensembl_docker_database'.
-Add then container to the custom network you created in the above step.
+And then, add the container to custom network you created in the above step.

 ```
 docker run -d --network=my-custom-network --name ensembl_docker_database ensemblorg/ensembl-browser-db:experiemntal_release_95.1